MicrosoftLearning/APL-2002-develop-aspnet-core-consumes-api/Instructions/Labs/01-interact-with-an-api.md

 In this section you:

+* Use the Azure Resources extension to connect to Azure
-* Use the Azure Resources extension to publish the API to Azure App Service
+* Use the Azure App Service extension to publish the API to App Service

 ### Task 1: Sign in to Azure